Assistant superintendent: The Bahamas

 In the Royal Bahamas Police this rank is above inspector and below superintendent.
 An ASP wears three bath stars or pips on the shoulder.

 Bangladesh

-Assistant superintendents of police (ASP) are recruited through the competitive Bangladesh Civil Service (BCS) examination.
-They undergo a one-year-long training course at the Bangladesh Police Academy as probationary ASPs.
-After passing out from the academy, they undergo orientation training for six months at the district level as a probationer.
-After that they are appointed as fully-fledged ASPs in different units.
+One-third of assistant superintendent of police (ASP) positions are filled by promotion from inspector.
+The remaining two-thirds are recruited through competitive Bangladesh Civil Service (BCS) written and oral examinations.
+Applicants are required to have a four-year degree or equivalent.
+Recruits undergo a year-long training course at the Bangladesh Police Academy as probationary ASPs.
+After passing out from the academy, they serve six months on field attachment.